War3Evo/War3Evo/README.md

 Unlike War3Source, War3evo's Shopmenu2 requires no War3 extensions to work,
 because I have rewritten it to work without the extensions.
-Since Ownz did not want to remove shopmenu2 extention, I am therefore removing his name from authors because Ownz would most definetly not approve of this mod.
+Since Ownz did not want to remove shopmenu2 extension, I am therefore removing his name from authors because Ownz would most definetly not approve of this mod.